OpenWaterFoundation/owf-infomapper-poudre/workflow/BasinEntities/Environment-InstreamFlowReaches/instream-reaches-map.md

 ## Overview

-The Poudre Instream Flow Reaches map shows stream reaches that are protected by an instream flow water right.
+The ***Instream Flow Reaches*** map shows stream reaches that are protected by an instream flow water right.
+Stream reaches that are recommended for protection are are indicated by the `Status` value.

 Instream flow reaches in Colorado are associated with the [Instream Flow Program of the Colorado Water Conservation Board](https://cwcb.colorado.gov/focus-areas/ecosystem-health/instream-flow-program).